meta-d/sap-fiori-templates/README.md

 ## 💡 What's New

-The BTP Fiori template project has now incorporated the AI Copilot feature, which can assist you in handling everyday tasks using AI.
-It can answer questions you ask and can also automate operations through custom commands.
-You can find more information on how to use it on the [AI Copilot](./docs/copilot/Setup.md) page.
+The NGen (BTP CAP Fiori) project has now released version 0.2.0, with the following updates:
+- Fixed several issues and improved stability.
+- Updated dependency on AI Copilot to version 2.0.
+For details, please refer to [AI Copilot](https://github.com/meta-d/sap-fiori-templates/wiki/Copilot.Setup).
+- Upgraded to Angular 17.3, adding support for signal patterns such as input, model, and ViewChild.
+- Enhanced documentation in the [wiki](https://github.com/meta-d/sap-fiori-templates/wiki).

 ## 🌟 What is this?

-This is a collection of SAP BTP & Fiori application templates built by third-party front-end frameworks (Angular, Vue, React, etc.).
+This **NGen** is a collection of SAP BTP & Fiori application templates built by third-party front-end frameworks (Angular, Vue, React, etc.).
 It is based on [Nx](https://nx.dev) and [UI5 Tooling](https://sap.github.io/ui5-tooling/).

 There are several advantages to using open-source frameworks to create BTP & Fiori applications: